 Software design

-Creating software that can be sustained for years while adapting to changing markets and developing business models requires an understanding of evolutionary architectural approaches.
+Commercial software development is about more than just "writing the code we tell you to write."
+Creating sustainable software that can adapt to changing markets and business models requires an understanding of evolutionary architectural approaches.

 Team leadership

 Personally, I prefer leadership to management.
-You want the people on your team to think for themselves and eventually become a self-managing.
+You want the people on your team to think for themselves and eventually become self-managing.
 However, they need a leader to guide them.

 Organizational structure